Julie-Fabre/bombcell/README.md

 # 🪄 prettify matlab
-Your one-stop shop to instantly make your MATLAB scripts and plots beautiful and publication-ready.
+My one-stop shop to instantly make your MATLAB scripts and plots beautiful and publication-ready.

 ## :triangular_flag_on_post: Features